selwynpolit/d9book/book/services.md

 - [Dependency Injection in Drupal 8 Plugins. (for blocks and other plugins) - Mar 2017](https://chromatichq.com/blog/dependency-injection-drupal-8-plugins)

-### When and how to use Class-based dependency injection
+### When and how to use class-based Dependency Injection

 Here is the overview from the `Drupal.php` file for Drupal 9.5.0 of when and how to use dependency injection: